 - When the paint was dry, I went back and added the vertical lines.
 I wanted the coir to show through as the background color, so I kept my plaid pattern minimal.

-- Once the paint was dry, I put it in front of my lovely yellow door.
+- Once the paint was dry, I put my DIY welcome mat in front of my lovely yellow door.
 I love the way these colors look together!

 Tips for Painting Coir Doormats: